‘Nothing in life is to be feared, it is only to be understood’ – Marie Curie

 Ready made fun learning activities for all ages, many involving outdoors from the Primary Science Teaching Trust:

 STEM Learning - an amazing website with lots of activities linked to DT, Maths and Computing.
 They also have resources to support the BBC daily live lessons for all age groups:

 NASA's Climate Kids - a fun interactive website exploring space and earth, some resources for KS1 children but mainly for KS2:

 Earthwatch Education - from the makers of Springwatch and The Really Wild Show; lots of outdoor and nature learning resources for all age groups:

 Switched On Science, part of the J2e group of apps with lots of videos, worksheets and examples sorted by year groups:

 St James' Science curriculum

-Pupils at St James' study science every week, developing both a rich scientific knowledge and a range of investigative skills.
+Pupils at St James' study science each term, developing both a rich scientific knowledge and a range of investigative skills.
 Please find the range of topics covered in each year group at the bottom of the page.